Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 More on Schema Builder, here: Schema Markup Generator: Build Structured Data Without Developers.

 Most SEOs rely on the dev team to implement technical changes or updates — schema included.
-But relying on the dev team to make site changes is so passé!
+But depending on the dev team can sometimes lead to delays, as their priorities might differ or their workload could be high, affecting the timeline for SEO improvements.

-You can implement structured data sitewide to any pages that match your specified variable all with a few clicks.
+Fortunately, you can implement structured data site-wide to any pages that match your specified variable all with a few clicks.

 #3.
 Testing Structured Data

-There can be a few common issues with schema, so you'll want to run it through Google’s Rich Results Test to test it and confirm its eligibility for a rich snippet on the SERP.
+There can be a few common issues with schema, so you'll want to run it through Google’s Rich Results Test to confirm its eligibility for a rich snippet on the SERP.

 To keep all of your schema operations under one roof, you can use Schema Tester, also a part of the free Chrome plug-in.
 If you're looking to test and validate at scale, you'll want to leverage an SEO platform so you can run a schema audit.